amir-am/Socket-Monitoring/README.md

 ![image](https://user-images.githubusercontent.com/43276746/183843364-6fb2887f-a070-47c0-b795-c2a28779c4b7.png)

 Remember:
-- You need to apply your informations in both of dashoboard and configuration (YOUR-NAME, ABSOLUTE-PATH)
+- You need to apply your informations in configuration file (ABSOLUTE-PATH)